mwiens91/brankotracker/README.md

+# brankotracker

-A small app to track productivity of Branko.
+A small Python3 application to track productivity of Branko.

+brankotracker keeps track of Branko's time spent being productive or unproductive.